-Task 4.1 Install the description and configuration packages for TAMS' UR5 setup:
+Task 3.1 Install the description and configuration packages for TAMS's UR5 setup:

-Whereas the Movelt! packages are already installed on the lab computers, you have to download and build the packages specific to the UR5 robot setup yourself.

-The most easy way to checkout all of them uses ROS' workspace-management tool wstool:
+You have to download and build the packages specific to our UR5 robot setup.
+The easiest way to add them to your workspace is, again, via the workspace management tool wstool:

-- Navigate to http://github.com/TAMS-Group/rosinstalls and download the file kinetic-tams-ur5-setup+pick-place.rosinstall. - Move it into your workspace's src folder and rename it to .rosinstall. - Now you can use wstool (with all its subcommands) to manage the workspace.
-Most notably you can call wstool update to download and setup all repositories listed in the file. - Build your workspace roslaunch tams_ur5_setup_moveit_config demo.launch
+- Navigate to http://github.com/TAMS-Group/rosinstalls and download the file melodic-tams-ur5-setup-demo-mode.rosinstall. - Move it into your workspace's src folder and rename it to .rosinstall.
+If you already have a file by that name, instead merge these two files: wstool merge melodic-tams-ur5-setup-demo-mode.rosinstall - Now you can use wstool (with all its subcommands) to manage the workspace.
+You can call wstool update to download and setup all repositories listed in the file. - Build your workspace - Source your workspace again to make sure all new packages are available.

-Task 4.2 Geometric Simulation, Kinematics and Path Planning:
+Task 3.2 Geometric Simulation, Kinematics and Path Planning:

-4.2.1: Now you should be able to launch the geometric simulation, i.e. "demo mode", for the setup:
+3.2.1: Now you should be able to launch the geometric simulation, i.e. "demo mode", for the setup: